5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

   * Move MFD/*nas into displays folder
 * Use the display power on/off logic in JA37 displays/common.nas
 * Exocet and Mica-EM deviate visually from what really happens (hits vs. miss)
-* Why is there the follwoing instead of fall time from weapon props?
+* Why is there the following instead of fall time from weapon props?
 TimeToTarget   :"/sim/dialog/groundTargeting/time-to-target",
 * In HUD.nas check use of input.IsRadarWorking.getValue()>24 and similar

 <!-- ========================================================================================= -->